 A term loan can be used for almost any business purpose including equipment upgrades, inventory purchase, refinancing other debts, tax or payroll, or simply working capital to help you through the hard times.

 If a term loan is used properly, it can help your business grows beyond your boarders—adding new products, services, locations, or marketing campaigns into your toolbox.

 With the predictable nature of term loans, you can assess how it will influence your business overall.
-The key is to discern the calculations earlier and create spending strategy for the coming months or years.
+The key is to discern the calculations earlier and create a spending strategy for the coming months or years.

 What is a Short-Term Business Loan?

-The maximum loan amount you can secure with a short-term loan is up to $250K for terms up to 18 months with typical interest rates starting at 10% in as quick as 24 hours.
+The maximum loan amount you can secure with a short-term loan is up to $250K for terms up to 18 months with typical interest rates starting at 10% in as quickly as 24 hours.

-A short-term loan offers many benefits including fixed payment structure, suitable for many business purposes, with limited paperwork and bad credit is accepted.
-The drawbacks include the higher annual costs than long-term loans and weekly payments for businesses generating sporadic revenue.
+A short-term loan offers many benefits including a fixed payment structure, suitable for many business purposes, with limited paperwork and bad credit is accepted.
+The drawbacks include higher annual costs than long-term loans and weekly payments for businesses generating sporadic revenue.

 Who Qualifies for Short-Term Loans?

 Short-term lenders focus more on business cash flow.
-A strong business cash flow can sometimes prevail other financial factors in loan qualification criteria.
+A strong business cash flow can sometimes prevail with other financial factors in loan qualification criteria.
 The loan amount and interest rate will depend on your annual revenue, business history, and personal credit rating.

 Short-term business loans are typically applied online making the loan application process faster and easier.